Lodges and Glamping

 I found a complimentary breakfast at the mess tent in the morning.
 So incredible helpful when trying to feed the kids and make it to the ferry on time.

 Friday Harbor offers plenty of moorage for boat owners.
-Rental bikes are available in Friday Harbor.
+Rental bikes and electric vehicles are available in Friday Harbor.

 Disclosure